 Even though it was like 10:00 in the morning, I still had my can of liquid courage before going down the hill.
 I did better this time.
 Marta and Jeremy both tried very hard to teach me a few things.
 The thing is though, it's hard for someone to tell you how to do it.
 It's more learning through practice that gets you familiar with where to put your weight and so on.
 So, I got a little frustrated.
 I also felt bad for keeping everyone from going up the mountain, by having them stay on the little baby slope with me.

-This day was good though, I learned a few things.
-I felt more confident, but I was SOOOO sore.
 I don't think I was sore from falling, I think I was sore from trying to get up.
 It's hard to stand up, in the snow, with your feet strapped onto a board, at an angle without just falling back on your ass!

 We ordered pizza to be delivered from the same restaurant, and hung out in the room, until midnight when they let off fireworks from the top of the mountain for Christmas.
 Too bad it was snowing so hard you couldn't really see the fireworks.